 The Reserve requires that all credited GHG removals be effectively "permanent."
 For Forest Projects, this requirement is met by ensuring that the carbon associated with credited GHG removals remains stored for at least 100 years.
-However, as discussed in Section 3.14, under the GFP, projects may commit to maintaining carbon sequestered due to project activities for a period of time less than 100 years with a minimum time commitment of 30 years.
-Under the GFP, for projects that commit to maintaining carbon sequestered for a period of time less than 100 years with a minimum time commitment of 30 years.
-Under the GFP, for projects that commit to maintaining carbon sequestered for a period of time less than 100 years, credits are issued based on the proportion of carbon that is stored or secured for the period of time the carbon is committed relative to the 100-year permanence period.
+However, as discussed in Section 3.14, under the MFP, projects may commit to maintaining carbon sequestered due to project activities for a period of time less than 100 years with a minimum time commitment of 30 years.
+Under the MFP, for projects that commit to maintaining carbon sequestered for a period of time less than 100 years, credits are issued based on the proportion of carbon that is stored or secured for the period of time the carbon is committed relative to the 100-year permanence period.
 Tonne-year accounting principles, as described in Appendix F are used to quantify the time-value of storing carbon as a relative proportion of the 100-year permanence requirement.

-The GFP employs multiple mechanisms designed to address different considerations and potential scenarios to ensure that credited GHG removals meet permanence obligations.
+The MFP employs multiple mechanisms designed to address different considerations and potential scenarios to ensure that credited GHG removals meet permanence obligations.
 The permanence mechanisms include:

 - 1. A legal contract, known as the Project Implementation Agreement, signed by the Forest Owner and Climate Action Reserve stating the obligations of each party in the instance of a reversal (Section 6.1). - 2.
-For projects on communal lands, a formal commitment approved by the community or community group to maintain credited carbon stocks, aligned with their communal processes and legal norms (Section 6.1). - 3.
+For communal and ejidal projects, a formal commitment approved by the community or ejido to maintain credited carbon stocks, aligned with their communal or ejidal processes and legal norms (Section 6.1). - 3.
 An insurance mechanism, referred to as a Buffer Pool, based on a project's risk profile (Appendix G). - 4.
 And, a long-term economic incentive approach that redistributes Buffer Pool dividends to projects that demonstrate ongoing compliance and maintenance of sequestered carbon stocks overtime (Appendix H).